Asking yourself "Do I need a cover letter?" We surveyed 200 hiring decision-makers to find out if cover letters are still important in 2023.

 Nail it all with a splash of color, choose a clean font, highlight your skills in just a few clicks.
 You’re the perfect candidate and we’ll prove it.
 Just pick one of 21 resume templates and get started now.

 Here’s how to write a cover letter for teaching positions:

 - Format your teacher cover letter as you would a formal business letter.

 - Address the principal, assistant principal, or other hiring faculty member by name.

 - Introduce yourself as a teaching candidate, state the teaching post you are applying to, and give them a brief run-through of your background.

 - Underline relevant accomplishments, past teaching jobs, and academic skills to show them you can handle any teaching responsibilities they throw at you.

-- Show that you’re motivated and dedicated to be a part of this school’s staff.
+- Show that you’re motivated and dedicated to being a part of this school’s staff.

 - End with a cover letter teacher call to action requesting a call or interview to discuss further.

 Got any application letter questions?
-Need more assistance writing cover letters for teachers or a cover letter for teacher assistant jobs?
+Need more assistance writing cover letters for teachers or cover letters for teacher assistant jobs?
 Head to the comments section below and leave a message.
 We’ll be happy to help!